 3. Vacancies shall be filled on the basis of qualifications for the assignment.
 Qualification includes the following:

-a.
 Demonstrated past successful experience at grade level or subject matter.

-b.
 Undergraduate or postgraduate course work in the area of the assignment;

-c.
 Appropriate credentials or endorsements;

-d.
 Mutual agreement between the District and the Association that the assignment is in the best educational, professional or personal interest of all involved.

 4. Current qualified bargaining unit members shall be interviewed if they apply for the vacancy.
 If two (2) or more bargaining unit members are equally qualified, the most senior shall be selected.